marijnh/Eloquent-JavaScript/06_object.md

 {{index inheritance}}

-The operator will see through inherited types, so a `SymmetricMatrix` is an instance of `Matrix`.
+The operator will see through inherited types, so a `LengthList` is an instance of `List`.
 The operator can also be applied to standard constructors like `Array`.
 Almost every object is an instance of `Object`.

 ## Summary